 SoGive does not charge charities for the service of receiving donations via SoGive.
 SoGive does not receive interest on funds donated before they get passed on to the charity.
-At the time of writing, it is not possible for a donor to opt to cover the payment processing charges; if you would find that of interest, please email us.
+We're not here to make money - we are a non-profit dedicated to positive impact.

 Consult our complaints policy